 Interestingly, wealthy southerners first popularized the city as a summer getaway, that is until the Civil War facilitated a geographic shift.
 Consequently, New Yorkers became fixtures in Newport’s summer social season by the time the Gilded Age was in full swing.

 The Newport Golf Club itself was founded in 1893.
-Although it is certainly not the first golf club in the United States, it is among the earlier incorporated clubs, and played an active role in the development of the American game.
+Although it is certainly not the first golf club in the United States, it is among the earliest incorporated, and played an active role in the development of the American game.
 In fact, it was involved in the founding of the United States Golf Association while hosting both the first U.S. Amateur and U.S. Open championships.

 Getting back to the register, the names in the volume are a mixture of lesser known, but still financially successful, and the celebrity rich.
-Among the former is Edward Neufville Tailer, a dry goods merchant from New York whose name shows up on more than one occasion.
-And, it so happens that his diary at the N-YHS documents the first trip.
+Among the former is Edward Neufville Tailer, a dry goods merchant from New York whose name shows up several times.
+His diary at the N-YHS even documents the first trip.

 If you’re a fan of the Gilded Age, you may be interested in the current exhibition at the N-YHS, Beauties of the Gilded Age: Peter Marié’s Miniatures of Society Women, open until September 9, 2012.